 Facility Licensing and Certifications

-As of 2016, about 15,600 U.S. nursing homes had 1.7 million beds.
+As of 2016, there were about 15,600 U.S. nursing homes with 1.7 million beds.
 They served over 1.3 million residents.

 Understanding these aspects helps you choose the right facility.
 Remember, each state has its own rules.
 So, do your research well when looking for options near you.